 But shortly thereafter, as with all feel-good stories (and you knew this was going that way ... he is Phil Ivey, after all), the tide turned.

 He started a relationship with a woman he met at the telemarketing job, Luciaetta, who eventually became his wife.
-He continued playing poker.
-He turned 21; announced his name was Phil to the casino floor staff.
-He continued playing poker.
-And he made progress.
+He turned 21, announced his name was Phil to the casino floor staff and continued playing poker.
+And now he made progress.

 And that was that.
 The Phil Ivey legend was born.

 In 2002, he won three more WSOP bracelets in three different games: Seven-Card Stud, Stud Hi-Lo and S.H.O.E., tying Hellmuth and Ted Forrest for most wins in a single year.

 He took his fifth bracelet in a Pot-Limit Omaha event in 2005, putting him almost halfway, at younger than 30 years old, to the standing record of 11.

 In 2006, he almost took the total up to seven, placing second in an Omaha Hi-Lo event and third in the $50,000 H.O.R.S.E. event, cashing in for over $800,000.

 It 2009 he blew the minds of virtually everyone inside and outside of poker when he won another two bracelets and made the final table of the $10,000 Main Event.
 To the dismay of almost everyone equally, Ivey's AK couldn't hold over Darvin Moon's AQ and he was out in 7th.